d3liriu5/pallet-data/README.md

 > Using the fx_drivers table, build a driver roster dashboard.
 Show each driver's full name, duty status as a colored badge, and carrier city and state.
 Filter to active drivers only and sort alphabetically by last name.
 Use our design library for components and styling.
 >
 > [paste schema excerpt here]

-## A few things to know

-- **Monetary values are mixed units.** Transaction amounts in `_card_transactions` are in dollars.
-Spend limits in `_spend_profiles` are in cents.
-Always divide spend profile limits by 100 before displaying or comparing them.
-- **Location data is a snapshot.** The `_latest_vehicle_locations` tables store only the *current* position of each vehicle, not history.
-Reach out to Manny if you need historical location data.
-- **Card assignments aren't mutually exclusive.** A card in `_cards` can be assigned to a driver, a vehicle, or an asset.
-Check which of the three `assigned_to_*` columns is non-null rather than assuming one is always set.
-- **This data is anonymized, not synthetic.** It reflects real structural patterns, real edge cases, and real volume.

 ## Contributing, feedback, and requests